wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 We know that rendering judgement about pass/fail too early in the development cycle can stifle innovation and experimentation.

-But I'd like to propose a metric that makes use of smoke test results.
+But I'd like to propose a metric that evaluates the "success" of smoke tests.

 <a name="infantmortality"></a>